paulstothard/helpful_commands/README.md

 git push origin v2.0.0
 ```

-Information on how to choose version numbers if availble [here](https://semver.org).
+Information on how to choose version numbers if available [here](https://semver.org).

 ## vim

 ### Search and replace across multiple files

-In this example search and replace operations are perfomed on all the **.html** files in a directory.
+In this example search and replace operations are performed on all the **.html** files in a directory.
 First, open the files in multiple buffers in vim:

 ```bash
 vim *.html